 Firelocks and spring-locks can be bought from the caravans in boxes, which can be opened at the Workbench using the Striking skill.
 There's a 95% chance you'll get a wooden chest free out of this reaction, but occasionally it'll break.
 Each box contains six large or ten small locks of the type you bought.

 Ammunition is a two-step process, at least for gunpowder arms.
-The first step is to make a batch of gunstones at the Ammunition Mint, using the Metalcrafting labour.
+The first step is to make a batch of gunstones or buck/birdshot at the Ammunition Mint, using the Metalcrafting labour.
 These can be made of quite literally any metal, although there are separate reactions for lead, iron and copper.
-You are strongly advised to set the Ammunition Mint to take from a specific stockpile that accepts only the metals you want made into ammunition if you use the "Make small/large gunstones from any metal".
-Either way, you get sixty large or one hundred small gunstones from each bar.
+You are strongly advised to set the Ammunition Mint to take from a specific stockpile that accepts only the metals you want made into ammunition if you use the "Make small/large gunstones from any metal" reaction.
+Either way, you get sixty large or one hundred small gunstones or one "buckshot" or "birdshot" item per bar.

 The best metal for ammunition is...
 Well, whatever you've got, really.
 Shot made from lead or other mostly-useless metals like tin or zinc will reliably kill or incapacitate through leather, and do significant harm through chain mail; plate armour might give a bit more trouble, but it conveniently leaves the shoulders and upper arms vulnerable so your thin bearded line will only have to get lucky once.
 Iron and copper bullets are even better.

 Gunstones can be fired from spring guns by themselves, but if you want a bit more bang for your dwarfbuck you'll need to combine them with some cloth and a sack of gunpowder at the Workbench with the Clothesmaking skill.
 (This is a placeholder until paper is implemented in Fortress Mode.)
 The ratios are as follows: